milanzmitrovic/Python_Tutorial_2022/README.md

 10. Imagine this programming element hadn't beed invented.
   -  How could we replicate its behaviour?
   -  What other elements can we use to get same results?
+11. WHY question!!!
+  - What do we want to achieve and as a consequence we need to use this programming concept/element?
+  - What is our business idea whoce translation into code requires use of this programming concept?

 ##
 ##